rust-hosted-langs/book/booksrc/chapter-interp-bytecode.md

 {{#include ../interpreter/src/bytecode.rs:DefTestOpcodeIs32Bits}}
 ```

-Now, let's put these into an array.
+Now, let's put these `Opcode`s into an array.

 ## An array of Opcode